seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 each season.
 Diagnostic output includes estimates of the "dynamic $B_0$" which simply computes the ratio of the spawning biomass as estimated relative to the spawning biomass that would have occurred had there been no historical fishing mortality.
-Details of this implementation are and other model details are provided in Appendix A.
+Details of this implementation and other model details are provided in Appendix A.

 ## Changes in Assessment Results